 While a non-DOT drug screening must still adhere to state and local laws regarding employee drug screening, such as worker’s comp and unemployment laws, there is a lot more flexibility involved in the process.
 For example, an employer can decide how many drugs to test for, what type of test to perform, and when the testing should take place.

 What Are the Differences Between a DOT Drug Test and a Non-DOT Drug Test?

-- Flight crews, flight attendants, aircraft dispatchers and ground security coordinators
+- Flight crews, flight attendants, aircraft dispatchers, and ground security coordinators

 - People who operate vehicles that carry 16 passengers or more, such as drivers of school and public transportation buses

-- Commercial Driver’s License (CDL) holders who operate Commercial Motor Vehicles (CMVs)
+- Commercial driver’s license (CDL) holders who operate commercial motor vehicles (CMVs)

 - Drivers of hazardous materials

-- Engine and train workers, train dispatchers and signal service workers
+- Engine and train workers, train dispatchers, and signal service workers

-- Vehicle operators, controllers, mechanics and armed security for the Federal Transit Administration
+- Vehicle operators, controllers, mechanics, and armed security for the Federal Transit Administration

 - Pre-employment testing

-- Random testing
+- Random drug testing

-- Post-accident testing
+- Post-accident drug test

 - Reasonable suspicion/cause

-- Follow-up testing
+- Follow-up tests

-- Return-to-duty testing
+- Return-to-duty tests

-Non-DOT Drug Testing
+Professional Drug Testing Solutions

 Contact Barada Associates for Drug Screening Services